2022/23 Schedules

 I know from past experiences 5 pumps per day (5ppd) is my sweet spot for maintaining supply.
 So I generally try to stay around here.
 I do offer full nursing feeds before we start the day, I’m finding her “full feed” is about 3.5ounces.
 I know this because I’ll pump after that feeding and I don’t have much of a slacker boob- so when compared post session 3.5 ounces are typically missing from the nursed breast.
 We still snack before most naps.

-5 Pumper per Day schedule
+5 pumps per day combo feeding schedule

 5 Pumps Per Day combo feeding schedule